ay-ay-vasilev/SDL2Game/README.md

 My plan:
 - Adapt the sword for the goblin actor and the shortsword for the human actor.
 	* Draw in aseprite DONE
 	* Export spritesheets of hands DONE
 	* Rename front and back spritesheets to 0 and 1 DONE
 	* Implement adding and removing Sprite objects when equipping weapons (adding WeaponComponents) DONE
-    * Adapt attack animations for different weapon types (add to spritesheets and change the play animation method for WeaponComponent)
+	* Adapt attack animations for different weapon types and play animations through ActorComponent (not SpriteComponent) DONE
+	* Refactor actor hands asset structure similarly to body
+	* Add unarmed animations
+	* Add weapon swapping

 - Add changing weapons.
 - Ranged weapon for player.